Haines family murders: Aftermath

-Pennsylvania Court of Common Pleas Judge David Ashworth denied Kreider's post-sentence challenge to his consecutive sentences, and the Pennsylvania Superior Court affirmed Ashworth's denial.
+Pennsylvania Court of Common Pleas Judge David Ashworth denied Kreider's post-sentence challenge to his consecutive sentences, and the Superior Court of Pennsylvania affirmed Ashworth's denial.
 On December 8, 2009, Kreider filed a petition under Pennsylvania's Post-Conviction Collateral Relief Act (PCRA), which Judge Ashworth denied on June 15, 2010 without a scheduled hearing.
 An appeal to Pennsylvania Superior Court was later discontinued by Kreider.
 On November 3, 2010, Kreider's second PCRA petition was denied, again without a hearing.
 In July 2011, Kreider filed a third PCRA petition but withdrew it voluntarily a month later.

 Following the landmark June 2012 Miller v.
-Alabama ruling by the U.S Supreme Court which affirmed that a life sentence for juveniles convicted of homicide offenses violate the Eighth Amendment, on August 1, 2012, Kreider filed his fourth PCRA petition under Miller v.
+Alabama ruling by the U.S. Supreme Court which affirmed that a life sentence for juveniles convicted of homicide offenses violate the Eighth Amendment, on August 1, 2012, Kreider filed his fourth PCRA petition under Miller v.
 Alabama.
 However, on July 11, 2014, this petition was ultimately denied, as his fourth petition was cited "patently untimely", as under Commonwealth v.
-Abujamal, the petitioner must file any PCRA petition within one year of the date his judgement of sentence becomes final; meaning the PCRA cannot apply retroactively.
+Abu-Jamal, the petitioner must file any PCRA petition within one year of the date his judgement of sentence becomes final; meaning the PCRA cannot apply retroactively.

 In August 2014, Kreider filed another appeal, this time to withdraw his guilty plea and for a chance to be paroled.
-He claimed that he was pressured into pleading guilty by the "overzealous" District Attorney Craig Stedman, attaching a Lancaster Newspaper story in which Steddman said Kreider was "evil" and "beyond redemption" before Kreider's sentencing.
+He claimed that he was pressured into pleading guilty by the "overzealous" District Attorney Craig Stedman, attaching a Lancaster Newspaper story in which Stedman said Kreider was "evil" and "beyond redemption" before Kreider's sentencing.
 He also disputed a claim made by Stedman that Kreider, while at Lancaster County Prison, told a fellow inmate that he would have raped and killed Maggie Haines had he known she was home that night.
 In the appeal, Kreider claimed that he was a "mere child", that he shouldn't be punished as an adult and that his father "had more input" in his guilty plea than he did.
 His appeal was denied a week later.